 All application materials are due one month before registration for U.S. students.
 For international students, all materials must be received by the Graduate School prior to March 1 for Fall Semester and prior to September 1 for Spring Semester.
 We recommend that you apply as early as possible, since we often make offers to especially qualified students shortly after we receive their applications.

-Fees: The Graduate School's application fee is $35.00 plus a $10 processing fee.
+Fees: The Graduate School's application fee is $35.

-International applicants must pay an additional transcript evaluation fee of $15.
-Admission requirements include a bachelor's degree in physics with a grade point average of at least 3.6.
+International applicants: Admission requirements include a bachelor's degree in physics with a grade point average of at least 3.6.

 The general and subject GREs are strongly recommended and will significantly improve your chances of being accepted.
-We typically expect an analytical score of 700+.
+We typically expect a quantitative reasoning score of 155+.

 For a complete listing of courses offered at NDSU, please visit the Bison Connection.